Blueshoe/website/io/content/our-services/api-development-agency.md

   ::GlobalBlock{.mb-4 .ul-disk}
   - Personalized services: APIs can enable personalized user experiences.
 For example, a retail business can use APIs to integrate with recommendation engines, offering personalized product suggestions based on customer browsing history and purchase patterns.
-  - Seamless payment processes: For e-commerce businesses, integrating payment gateway APIs simplifies the checkout process, offering customers a variety of payment options and enhancing the overall shopping experience.
+  - Seamless payment processes: For [e-commerce](/our-services/headless-cms/){.text-bs-blue .hover:underline .hover:decoration-bs-blue .hover:decoration-solid} businesses, integrating payment gateway APIs simplifies the checkout process, offering customers a variety of payment options and enhancing the overall shopping experience.
   ::

 #card3